Commando Roll of Honour after WW2

 WYETH, Kenneth

-Marine Kenneth Wyeth died wilst a prisoner of War having been captured during operations at Chosin Reservoir, Korea on 29 November 1950.
+Marine Kenneth Wyeth from Plumstead, London, died whilst a prisoner of war having been captured during operations at Chosin Reservoir, Korea on 29 November 1950.

 YATES, Philip James